Back to what we treat

 Talking about anxiety can help reduce the symptoms of anxiety disorders.
 Psychotherapy helps explore experiences, feelings and memories that relate to anxious periods of life.

-In particular, behavioural therapy (such as exposure therapy and CBT) can both offer people new ways to cope with anxiety and the things that might seem to ‘provoke’ it.
+In particular, behavioural therapy (such as exposure therapy and CBT) can offer people new ways to cope with anxiety and the things that might seem to ‘provoke’ it.

-In 1964, James Black synthesized the first beta blockers, which were first used to manage angina.
+In 1964, James Black synthesised the first beta blockers, which were first used to manage angina.
 But it wasn’t until 1976 when a paper came out in The Lancet that they were first publicly acknowledged as a treatment for anxiety symptoms.

 Sophie Hinch talks to Emma Gannon about her experience of living with anxiety, and her success as an influencer.